 The partnership will initially focus on two concrete solutions

 Telenet will initially improve and increase the density of the airport’s Wi-Fi network and then provide BSCA with the location data of its visitors.
-BSCA’s management will then be able to study their movements in order to optimise airport organisation, offer them personalised services and guide them throughout their journey.
+BSCA’s management will then be able to study their movements in order to optimize airport organization, offer them personalized services, and guide them throughout their journey.

-Telenet hopes to finalise the improvement of the Wi-Fi network and provide the airport with the first set of data in the course of 2019.
+Telenet hopes to finalize the improvement of the Wi-Fi network and provide the airport with the first set of data in the course of 2019.

 Connected smart parking system Telenet IoT